 How to Develop your Critical Thinking Skills

-“Enquiring Minds want to know”
+“Inquiring minds want to know”

 We often have said curiosity killed the cat.
 Yet, the nurse with curiosity may save lives.
 Much like a detective of a crime scene, the nurse must first identify the crime or for the nurse, the adversity.
-The crime scene, like the adversity, have connections between what has or is occurring with the evidence that exist.
-The evidence gives a road-map to determining the reason for the crime, the contributing factors for the crime, and the cover-ups for the crime.
+The crime scene, like the adversity, has connections between what has or is occurring with the evidence that exist.
+The evidence gives a road-map to determining the reason for the crime, the contributing factors, and the cover-up’s of the crime.

-The first step in critical thinking is to identify the adversity.
+The first step in critical thinking is to identify the adversity

 The Trauma Nurse